Last Updated on September 20, 2022 by rudyooms

 MDM users scope

-When you configure the MDM (Mobile Device Management) user scope you are making sure Windows 10 AUTOMATIC enrollment is enabled for device management with Microsoft Intune.
+When you configure the MDM (Mobile Device Management) user scope you are making sure Windows AUTOMATIC Enrollment is enabled for device management with Microsoft Intune.
 There are 3 options to configure this MDM user scope

 None – MDM automatic enrollment disabled